-You can choose between Microsoft Azure Translator, Google Translate, or DeepL to power the WPML automatic translation feature.
-You can change your order preference or disable a translation engine anytime on the Automatic Translation tab.
+You can choose between DeepL, Google Translate, or Microsoft Azure Translator to power the WPML automatic translation feature.
+You can change your order preference or disable a translation engine anytime.

 Before translating your content with either service, it’s important to check which language pairs are available for each of them.

 DeepL offers the highest quality, most natural translations, and Google offers the largest variety of language pairs.
+Microsoft, on the other hand, offers unique language variations.
 Many clients already have a preferred engine, as some engines may outshine others in certain language pair combinations.

 If you’re not sure which one is best for your particular language pairs, we recommend sending a couple of pages for translation using each engine and reviewing the translations to determine your preference.